BASEBALL CARDS LEXINGTON SC

 Lexington also became home to some of the earliest baseball card shows in South Carolina during this period, helping connect collectors across the state.
 Some of the most prominent early promoters included Dale Moran and Frank “Diz” Dizmon who would organize huge events every few months.
 Held at venues like the Lexington Armory, these shows saw tables filled with vendors selling, buying and trading all things related to the hobby.
 They were major social events for collectors and helped foster a real sense of community.

-Read also: BEST BASEBALL ROOKIE CARDS EACH YEAR
+Read also: ARE 1990 BASEBALL CARDS VALUABLE

 In the 1980s, the arrival of superstars like Rickey Henderson and Roger Clemens made collecting more popular than ever.
 The overproduction of cards also led to a crash.
 The hobby began specializing, with collectors focusing more on vintage and star players.
 In Lexington, dedicated shops like Whit’s Sportscards managed to stay in business, catering to the most avid collectors.
 Meanwhile, card shows continued regularly under promoters like Dizmon who kept the local scene thriving through the ups and downs.